50 South Military Trail

 Beware of con artists: they often focus on driveway paving, roofing and painting; they solicit door to door claiming to have "just finished a job down the street"; they arrive in unmarked vans or trucks; they have post office box addresses with no street address; they ask for money up front.

 DO: Ask to see the contractor's license.
 Determine how long a contractor has been in business.
 Ask for proof the contractor is fully insured.
 (If they or their crew hurt themselves on your premises, they could sue you if they are not insured.)
-Check their licensing information with the Palm Beach County Contractor's Board (561-233-5525) or the Department of Business and Professional Regulation (561-624-6910).
-Call our Division to see if any complaints have been lodged against the contractor and for further advise.
+Check their licensing information with the Palm Beach County Contractor's Board (561-233-5525) or the Department of Business and Professional Regulation (850-487-1395).
+Call our Division to see if any complaints have been lodged against the contractor and for further advice.

 Even with small jobs, always request a written contract describing the work to be done, materials to be used, beginning and estimated completion date, and the estimated cost of the repair work.
 Be sure the contract addresses warranties and financing if that is part of the transaction.
 Avoid paying cash.
 Arrange to pay after the work is completed or in regular payments.
 Avoid contractors who say, "We don't need to bother putting it in writing."